evkx/evkx.github.io/content/models/chevrolet/equinox_ev/equinox_ev_fwd/_index.md

 ## Exterior

 The Chevrolet Equinox EV FWD, with dimensions of 4867 mm in length, 1954 mm in width, and 1646 mm in height, falls into the Mid-size SUVs offer a blend of space, comfort, performance, and versatility, making them suitable for a wide range of drivers with diverse needs.
-The Chevrolet Equinox EV FWD is available in a total of 8 paint colors, including solid, metallic, and pearlescent options.
+The Chevrolet Equinox EV FWD is available in a total of 15 paint colors, including solid, metallic, and pearlescent options.
+Some of these paint options include two-tone paints where the roof and upper part of the body are painted in a different color, providing a distinctive and stylish look.

 The Chevrolet Equinox EV FWD offers multiple wheel options in different sizes, allowing you to customize your vehicle to suit your style and driving preferences.
 The available tire and wheel combinations include: